quasar1357/assembly_annotation/DISCUSSION.md

     - ... the BUSCO analysis previously run against the genome

         ![Alt text](images/BUSCO_annotation.png)

+        *- The assembly quality is good at almost 99% (> 95% is generally considered good).*

+        *- Loosing 10% complete BUSCOs and ending around 90% after the annotation, is well in the expected range.
+This value could be further improved by including additional steps in the maker annotation pipeline (noatably, ab initio tools).*

     - ... the BUSCO analyses of other Arabidopsis accessions.

         ![Alt text](images/BUSCO_anno_comparison.png)

+        - *Good numbers also when compared to other groups.*

 - **BLAST**: Sequence homology to functionally validated proteins (UniProt database):